Stubborn fat around the waist? This is what you need to know about it.

 3. Do not skip breakfast as if you miss it completely your body will go into starving mode and keep the fat stored

 4. Avoid alcohol and all fizzy drinks, they fast convert into abdominal fat

 5. Avoid any kind of stimulant like coffee, black tea, etc. as they increase cortisol level

-7. Have your hormones tested in order to see what is going on in your body and check what vitamins and minerals deficiencies you may have
+7. Have your hormones tested to see what is going on in your body and check what vitamins and minerals deficiencies you may have

 8. Exercise with a combination of aerobic and weight-training

-9. Use supplements to correct the nutritional deficiencies you may have due to the high level of adrenaline and cortisol your body has been exposed over an extended period of time.
+9. Use supplements to correct the nutritional deficiencies you may have due to the high level of adrenaline and cortisol your body has been exposed to over an extended period.

-10. Reduce your stress level by meditating, relaxing, slow down in order to keep the cortisol level under control
+10. Reduce your stress level by meditating, relaxing, slow down to keep the cortisol level under control

 And many others…..

 To summarizing, having fat around your waist is an indication of an imbalanced metabolism, in the long term can create health problems it seems hard to get rid of it, but it can be done with a correct and simple lifestyle plan.

 Ps.
 If you are struggling with fat around the waist, please be in contact, I’m here to help!
 Visit my website and book a free discovery call.